 Coffee Pod Capsules Are Wasteful

-The problem is: Pods from brands like Nespresso are not reusable.
-And yet, more than 40 per cent of US households own a Nespresso pod machine.
-If you, too, have a pod machine at home, do not worry: There is a way to make environmentally friendly coffee, without having to buy a new machine.
+The problem is, pods from brands like Nespresso are not reusable.
+And yet, more than 40 per cent of US households own a single-serve coffee machine.
+If you have a pod machine at home, there’s no need to go out and buy a new machine.
+There is a way to make environmentally friendly coffee with the one you currently have.

 Reusable Nespresso Pod Capsules